Kerkennah Islands: Geography

-Wilflife - Important Bird Area
+Wildlife - Important Bird Area

 The whole archipelago is an important wintering area for migratory birds.
 BirdLife international classifies the Kerkennah islands as an Important Bird Area (code TN026) particularly critical as it constitutes a major migration bottleneck (category A4i) and in that it hosts at time significant populations of some species whose distribution is mostly confined to the Mediterranean North-African biome (i.e. category A3).

 In terms of winter-migrating birds, great cormorants, gulls and terns are the most striking: For the great cormorant Phalacrocorax carbo between 1,000 and 10,000 individuals can be counted some winters (the migration route can depend on the amount of rains for a given year).
 For gulls and terns, notable species including slender-billed gull Larus genei, lesser black-backed gull Larus fuscus, Caspian gull Larus cachinnans, Caspian tern Sterna caspia and Sandwich tern Sterna sandvicensis.

-The islands constitute a critical migration bottleneck for 3 species: the previously mentionned great cormorants, the Eurasian spoonbill Platalea leucorodia (400–800 individuals) and the flamingos Phoenicopterus ruber (400 to1,500 individuals).
+The islands constitute a critical migration bottleneck for 3 species: the previously mentioned great cormorants, the Eurasian spoonbill (400–800 individuals) and the greater flamingo (400 to 1,500 individuals).

 In addition, the following 7 species that are mostly restricted to the Mediterranean North African biome see significant populations migrate through the Kerkennah (BirdLife conservation criteria A3): Barbary partridge Alectoris barbara, Moussier's redstart Phoenicurus moussieri, Western black-eared wheatear Oenantha hispanica, Sardinian warbler Sylvia melanocephalia, Eastern subalpine warbler Sylvia cantillans, spectacled warbler Sylvia conspicillata and the spotless starling sturnus unicolor.

 Finally, some species do not simply pass through but breed on Kerkenah, such as the common kestrel Falco tinnunculus, the cream-colored courser Cursorius cursor, the European bee-eater Merops apiaster and the Great grey shrike Lanius excubitor.

 Aside from these birds, the islands are also an important stop-over site each spring and autumn for hundreds of thousands of migrant passerines.
 All the islands are classified as hunting reserve, meaning that the hunting of game, including birds, is only allowed at specific times and under license.

 The Kerkennah Islands gerbil, Gerbillus simoni zakariai is a subspecies of Gerbillus simoni endemic to the archipelago.